SaintsSec/Navi/README.md

 </div>

 ## ⚠️ HEADS UP!:
 #### If you have a previous copy of Navi it is a good idea to do a clean install so the automatic updater works properly going forward.

-## ⚠️ HEADS UP!:
-#### If you have a previous copy of Navi it is a good idea to do a clean install so the automatic updater works properly going forward.

 ## ✨ **Key Features of Navi v0.5**